etwk/blog/content/lists/books.md

 	- [ ] War and Power: Who Wins Wars―and Why #strategy #must
 - [ ] The Russian-Ukrainian War, 2023: A Second Year of Hell and the Dawn of Drone Warfare (John S Harrel)
 - [ ] The Doomsday Machine: Confessions of a Nuclear War Planner (Daniel Ellsberg) #legendary
+- [ ] Intelligence Collection: How to Plan and Execute Intelligence Collection in Complex Environments (Wayne Michael Hall, Gary Citrenbaum) #intelligence

 ## Work
 - [ ] The Idealist's Survival Kit: 75 Simple Ways to Avoid Burnout #social-work